iFeras93/dokan-backend-task/README.md

 A comprehensive Laravel application for implement models, relationships, and basic CRUD operations with proper authentication and testing.

+after cloning the project please don't forget to run ``php artisan key:generate`` to completing the project setup.

 ## 🧪 Testing with Postman